starlilyth/Linux-PoolManager/README.md

     "api-listen" : true,
     "api-allow" : "W:127.0.0.1",

+Once installed, simply visit the IP of your miner in a browser.
+PoolManager enables and uses SSL (https), so be sure to open port 443 on any firewalls or routers if necessary.

+UPGRADING IS JUST AS EASY!
+  Do all the steps as above.

+Install Notes:

 PoolManager installation attempts to modify /etc/sudoers to allow the web service to stop/start the miner application, modify files, and boot the machine, all as a specified user.
-If it fails, you will need to modify sudoers yourself with the following:
+This works on BAMT and most other distros, but if it fails you will need to modify sudoers yourself with the following:

     Defaults targetpw
     apacheuser ALL=(ALL) /opt/ifmi/mcontrol,/bin/cp,/path/to/reboot

 Where apacheuser is the user that your web service runs as, and /path/to/reboot is the path to the reboot command.

-Once installed, simply visit the IP of your miner in a browser.
-PoolManager enables and uses SSL (https), so be sure to open port 443 on any firewalls or routers if necessary.

 If you wish to remove PoolManager, you can run the remove-pm.sh script in the same directory you ran install-pm.sh